Andre Roberts (American football): New York Jets

 On March 23, 2018, Roberts signed with the New York Jets.
 On September 10, in the season opener against the Detroit Lions, Roberts scored his first punt return touchdown, which went for 78 yards, as a Jet.
 In a week 15 game against the Houston Texans he had a touchdown reception and added 93 yards in kick returns; he was named to the 2018 AFC Pro Bowl squad as a return specialist.
 In Week 16, against the Green Bay Packers, he had a 99-yard kickoff return for a touchdown and a career high 215 return yards.
-Roberts finished with career bests for both punt and kickoff returns with 324 and 1,174 yards, respectively, in addition to adding 10 catches for 79 yards and a score on offense.
+Roberts finished with career bests for both punt and kickoff returns with 324 and a league-leading 1,174 yards, respectively, in addition to adding 10 catches for 79 yards and a score on offense.
 He was the first member of the Jets named to the All-Pro team since 2011.

 Buffalo Bills

 On March 13, 2019, Roberts signed a two-year contract with the Buffalo Bills.
-During the 2019 season he caught 3 passes and returned 53 kicks for 888 yards; he was named as an alternate to the Pro Bowl where he returned 2 punts and caught a 5-yard touchdown pass from Josh Allen.
+During the 2019 season he caught three passes and returned 53 kicks for 888 yards; he was named as an alternate to the Pro Bowl.

 On September 5, 2020, Roberts was released by the Bills, but was re-signed the following day after some additional roster adjustments.

 During the 2020 season, Roberts caught four passes for 34 yards, returning 29 punts for 286 yards (9.9 yards per return) and 32 kick returns for 961 yards (league-leading 30.0 yards per return).
-Roberts also led the league in total return yards and was named a Pro Bowler and Second-team All-Pro.
+Roberts led the AFC in total return yards and was named a Pro Bowler and Second-team All-Pro.